How To Find Center On CNC Lathe?

 The next step is to locate the live center.
 The live center is a vital component of the CNC lathe machine that rotates with the workpiece.
 It helps to support the workpiece and ensures that it is accurately centered.
 To locate the live center, move the tool turret to the tailstock end of the machine.

-Read More: How To Knurl On A CNC Lathe?
+Read More: How To Learn CNC Lathe Programming?

 Insert the live center into the tailstock and tighten it securely.
 The live center should be perfectly aligned with the center of the workpiece.